d2l-ai/d2l-en/chapter_deep-learning-computation/index.md

-Just as semiconductor designers went from specifying transistors to logical circuits to writing code, neural networks researchers have moved from thinking about the behavior of individual artifical neurons to conceiving of networks in terms of whole layers, and now often design architectures with far coarser *blocks* in mind.
+Just as semiconductor designers went from specifying transistors to logical circuits to writing code, neural networks researchers have moved from thinking about the behavior of individual artificial neurons to conceiving of networks in terms of whole layers, and now often design architectures with far coarser *blocks* in mind.